dotnet/tye/samples/azure-functions/README.md

 # VotingSample
 Voting sample app inspired by https://github.com/dockersamples/example-voting-app with a few different implementation choices.
+This voting app uses [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) with a Queue and Http function.

 ## For running